hyogshin/kono-client/README.md

 ## 📖 About the Project

-**Kono** is a production-deployed crypto trading simulator that successfully enabled users to practise trading with £10,000 in virtual assets.
+**Kono** is a production-deployed crypto trading simulator that enabled users to practise trading with £10,000 in virtual assets.
 Built with enterprise-grade architecture, the platform demonstrates proficiency in modern full-stack development, real-time systems, and cloud infrastructure.
 The platform was successfully launched in March 2025 and served real users in production.

 ### Business Problem Solved